Ensono/stacks-azure-data/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

 Stacks Azure Data Platform uses VNet injection to deploy Databricks to a custom virtual network.

-We recommend that Azure Databricks is deployed in a fully secure manner using secure cluster connectivity and disabling public workspace access.
+In most scenarios, we would recommend that Azure Databricks is deployed in a fully secure manner using secure cluster connectivity and disabling public workspace access.
 This means that Databricks can only be accessed over a private endpoint from within the private network.
 This also means that projects would need to have networking prerequisites such as ExpressRoute or VPNs in order to access the workspace.
 If this is not possible, then a virtual machine will need to be set up within the transit subnet.
 Users will then need to RDP into the VM and access the workspace via that.

-Within Stacks setup, we provision Databricks with VNet injection, but leave the workspace UI open.
-This is to improve developer experience as there is no networking/VPN set up within stacks.
-If we lock down the workspace, then we would require extra virtual machines.
+Within Stacks setup, the Databricks is provisioned with VNet injection, while leaving the workspace UI open.
+This is to improve developer experience in case there is no networking/VPN set up properly configured in a target subscription.
 Enabling public workspace access only opens the UI via public internet.
 Access is still restricted based on the IAM policy.